 Stress linearization is a technique used to decompose a through-thickness elastic stress field into equivalent membrane, bending, and peak stresses for comparison with appropriate allowable limits.
+Adhering to ASME Boiler & Pressure Vessel Code (BPVC) regulation is crucial for engineers in the industry.

 Stress linearization was developed in the pressure vessel industry by Kroenke and Gordon in the 1970s.
 It was first implemented in Section III (nuclear vessels) and Section VIII, Division 2 (commercial vessels) of the ASME Boiler and Pressure Code.
 Although widely used in industry thereafter, specific guidance was not included in ASME Boiler & Pressure Vessel Code (BPVC) Section VIII Div.
 2 until 2007.